What is a Rolex reference number?

 Rolex abbreviation: Acronyms of the exquisite Swiss watchmaker

 A luxury brand that has revolutionized the watch industry, Rolex continues to produce the most exquisite timepieces in the world.
 As we have discussed above, each model is tagged with a unique identification code or reference number as it is known.
-If you are looking to get your hands on one of Rolex’s luxury watches, you now know what the reference numbers refer to.
+If you are looking to get your hands on one of these watches, you now know what the reference numbers refer to.